patrick-crawford/WEB422-Backup/notes/2019/week07-copy.md

 3. Services
 4. Forms

 There were originally five (5) assignments to be done.
 Realistically, that's not possible.
 So, I propose that we do four (4) smaller assignments.
 Each will be a week in length.
-Introduce it in the Tuesday lecture class/session.
+Introduce it in the lecture class/session.
 Maybe some part of it can be checked/verified in the Thursday computer-lab class/session (but maybe not).
-Make the assignment due BEFORE the next week's Tuesday lecture class/session (so there's no distractions or topic overlap).
+Make the assignment due BEFORE the next week's lecture class/session (so there's no distractions or topic overlap).

 Here's the proposed assignments: